mdreece/Quick-HDRI-Controls/README.md

 - HDRI Visibiliy (adjusts ray visibility of the selected HDRI)

 Options:
--  X, Y, Z rotation ( + and - relates to rotation increment in Preferences)
+-  X, Y, Z rotation ( + and - relates to rotation step size in Preferences)
 - Control the lighting strength
   - Addon version
   - Quick access to preferences